Join the Sons of the Legion Squadron 101, in Somers!

 However, if the qualifying Veteran is deceased you may join the appropriate organization, even if the qualifying Veteran was not a member of The American Legion when living.

-All male descendants, adopted sons and stepsons of members of The American Legion, and such male descendants of veterans who died in dervice during World War I, World War II, and Korean War, the Vietnam War, Lebanon, Grenada, Panama, and the Persian Gulf War, during the delimiting periods set forth in Article IV, Section 1, of the National Constitution of The American Legion, or who died subsequent to their honorable discharge from such service, shall be eligible for membership in the Sons of The American Legion.
+All male descendants, adopted sons and stepsons of members of The American Legion, and such male descendants of veterans who died in dervice during World War I, or during the period December 7, 1941 - Today, encompassing World War II, the Korean War, the Vietnam War, Lebanon, Grenada, Panama, the Persian Gulf War, Iraq, Afghanistan or any of the periods in between, or who died subsequent to their honorable discharge from such service, shall be eligible for membership in the Sons of The American Legion.

 Send an email to: Info @SomersPost101.org and provide us with your contact information and we'll get back to you as soon as possible.